puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## AI and Ansible
-- Copilot is apperantly pretty good in helping you write ansible
+- Copilot is apparently pretty good at helping you write ansible
-- ChatGPT is good in fixing syntax and logic errors
+- ChatGPT is good at fixing syntax and logic errors
 - Ansible-Lightspeed -> 60d Trial, after that AAP and IBM watsonx Subscription

 ----